helmedeiros/bre-go/README.md

 The same `enginetest.RunContractTests` suite runs against all three -- port-level behavior is identical, only the multi-rule policy differs.

+For more patterns (listener composition, error handling, typed `Executor`, debug endpoints, adapter-agnostic helpers), see the [Cookbook](docs/cookbook.md).

 ## Toolkit

 | Package | What it gives you |